scala/docs.scala-lang/contribute/hacker-guide.md

 Here are also some tips & tricks that have proven useful in Scala development:

-* If after introducing changes or updating your clone, you get `AbstractMethodError` or other linkage exceptions, try doing `ant clean build`.
-Due to the way how Scala compiles traits, if a trait changes, then it's sometimes not enough to recompile just that trait, but it might also be necessary to recompile its users.
-The `ant` tool is not smart enough to do that, which might lead to very strange errors.
-Full-rebuilds fix the problem.
-Fortunately that's rarely necessary, because full-rebuilds take a lot of time-- the same 8-30 minutes as mentioned above.
+* If after introducing changes or updating your clone, you get `AbstractMethodError` or other linkage exceptions, try doing `sbt clean`.
+Due to the way Scala compiles traits, if a trait changes, then it's sometimes not enough to recompile just that trait; it might also be necessary to recompile its users.
+The `sbt` tool is not smart enough to do that, which might lead to very strange errors.
+Full rebuilds fix the problem.
+Fortunately that's rarely necessary, because full rebuilds take a lot of time -- the same 8-30 minutes as mentioned above.
 * Even on solid state drives packaging Scala distribution (i.e. creating jars from class files) is a non-trivial task.
-To save time here, some people in our team do `ant quick.comp` instead of `ant` and then create custom scripts ([here](https://github.com/adriaanm/binfu/blob/master/scafu.sh) are some examples to get you started) to launch Scala from `build/quick/classes`.
+To save time here, some people in our team do `sbt compile` instead of `sbt dist/mkPack` and then create custom scripts using `sbt/mkBin` to launch Scala from `./build/quick/bin`.
+Also see [the Scala README](https://github.com/scala/scala#incremental-compilation) for tips on speeding up compile times.
 * Don't underestimate the power of `print`.
 When starting with Scala, I spent a lot of time in the debugger trying to figure out how things work.
 However later I found out that print-based debugging is often more effective than jumping around.
 While it might be obvious to some, I'd like to explicitly mention that it's also useful to print stack traces to understand the flow of execution.
-When working with `Trees`, you might want to use `showRaw` to get the `AST` representation.
+When working with `Trees`, you might want to use the Scala  `showRaw` to get the `AST` representation.
-* You can publish your newly-built scala version locally to use it from sbt.
+* You can publish your newly-built scala version locally using `sbt publishLocal` to use it from `sbt`.
 Here's how:

-         $ ant publish-local-opt -Dmaven.version.suffix="-test"
+         $ sbt publishLocal // This may take a while ...
          $ sbt
-         [info] Set current project to test (in build file:/Users/georgii/workspace/test/)
-         > set resolvers += Resolver.mavenLocal
-         [info] Defining *:resolvers
-         [info] The new value will be used by *:externalResolvers [info] Reapplying settings...
-         [info] Set current project to test (in build file:/Users/georgii/workspace/test/)
-         > ++2.12.0-test
-         [info] Setting version to 2.12.0-test
-         [info] Set current project to test (in build file:/Users/georgii/workspace/test/)
+         ...
          > console
          [info] Starting scala interpreter...
          [info]
-         Welcome to Scala version 2.12.0-20140623-155543-8bdacad317 (Java HotSpot(TM) 64-Bit Server VM, Java 1.7.0_51).
+         Welcome to Scala version 2.10.6 (OpenJDK 64-Bit Server VM, Java 1.8.0_91).
          Type in expressions to have them evaluated.
          Type :help for more information.